The Department of Psychology offers doctoral (Ph.D.) degrees in four areas:

 - Counseling Psychology

-We do not offer a terminal master's degree, although students earn an M.A. en route to the Ph.D.
-Most of our students enter with a B.A. or B.S. degree, but we do admit a few students with M.A. degrees.
-All of our doctoral programs involve a full-time course of study.
+We do not offer terminal master's degrees in these areas, although students earn an M.A. en route to the Ph.D.
+Most of our students enter with a B.A. or B.S. degree, but we do sometimes admit students with master's degrees.
+All of our doctoral programs involve a full-time course of on-campus study.
 We do not offer online degrees at this time.

 For questions about specific programs, please contact the director of the program:

-- Brain & Cognitive Sciences: Dr. Eric Jacobs
+- Brain & Cognitive Sciences: Dr. Michael Hylin

 - Clinical Psychology: Dr. Mary Louise Cashel